directus/directus/docs/reference/system/activity.md

 `SEARCH /activity`

-If using SEARCH you can provide an [query object](/reference/query) as the body of your request
+If using SEARCH you can provide a [query object](/reference/query) as the body of your request

 </template>
 <template #graphql>